 Phytoestrogens can bind to hormone receptor sites before the xenoestrogen, blocking its harmful activity.
-In one test, Royal Jelly inhibited the stimulated growth of BPA (bisphenol A, a xenoestrogen from plastic) on breast cancer cells.
+In one test, Royal Jelly inhibited the BPA-induced growth of breast cancer cells (bisphenol A, a xenoestrogen from plastic).

 Top Phytoestrogen, Hormone Mimic & Endocrine Tonic Plants

 Contains: coumestans (probably the strongest known phytoestrogen), isoflavones, lignans, and lactones

 Licorice root (Glycyrrhiza glabra)